Am433/WIB-hackathon/README.md

 Continuous Training: The model is updated using the partial_fit() method for online learning.
 IoT System
 Description
 The IoT system consists of wearable devices equipped with sensors for measuring physiological signals such as EMG, GSR, ECG, and EEG.
-These devices communicate with a central hub (e.g., ESP32 microcontroller) via Wi-Fi and MQTT protocols.
-The hub collects real-time data from sensors and publishes it to an MQTT broker (e.g., Ubidots).
+These devices communicate with a central hub ESP32 in our case via Wi-Fi and MQTT protocols.
+The hub collects real-time data from sensors and publishes it to an MQTT broker

 Implementation
 Platform: ESP32 microcontroller